 About Hobsons Bay

 The City of Hobsons Bay is located in Melbourne’s west.
-The first people of the land are the Kulin Nation.
-The region comprises the suburbs of Altona, Altona Meadows, Altona North, Brooklyn, Laverton, Newport, Seabrook, Seaholme, South Kingsville, Spotswood, Williamstown and Williamstown North.
-Approximately 92,000 people live here in Hobsons Bay, which spans some 88 square kilometres in area.
+It comprises the suburbs of Altona, Altona Meadows, Altona North, Brooklyn, Laverton, Newport, Seabrook, Seaholme, South Kingsville, Spotswood, Williamstown and Williamstown North.
+Approximately 92,000 people live in Hobsons Bay, which spans some 88 square kilometres in area.
 Travelling west from the CBD of Melbourne, it is just off the Westgate Bridge at Spotswood.